pranavakadiyala/Portfolio/README.md

 - **World Bank Group, Consultant**
   * Jan 2021 - June 2022
-  * Executed network analysis using novel data on textbook last mile delivery to assess textbook leakage.
-Conducted market segmentation and mapped out the supply chain for relevant stakeholders to quantify preferences.
-Co-designed an A/B experiment to quantify consumer usage and participation metrics in a pilot sample to track new student enrollment using a tracking application.
+  * Conducted network analysis on textbook last mile delivery, market segmentation, and supply chain mapping.
+Co-designed an A/B experiment to quantify participation metrics in a pilot sample for using a tracking application.

 - **University of Pennsylvania Institute for the Advanced Study of India and Centre for Disease Dynamics, Economics & Policy, Quantitative Research Associate**
   * Sept 2020 - June 2022